chrisgrieser/nvim-tinygit/README.md

 - Quick amends.
 - Search issues & PRs.
 Open the selected issue or PR in the browser.
 - Open the GitHub URL of the current file or selection.
-- Search the history of the current file ("git pickaxe").
+- Search the file history for a string ("git pickaxe"), show results in a diff with filetype syntax highlighting.

 ## Installation